-And while scenarios such as war, hyperinflation and secession definitely fit that bill, there is also a very likely possibility that some Western nations will not “collapse”, but rather slowly deteriorate into inconsequentiality – a continuation of the current situation, in fact.
+And while scenarios such as war, hyperinflation and secession could definitely fit that bill, there is also a very likely possibility that most Western nations will not “collapse”, but rather slowly deteriorate into inconsequentiality – a continuation of the current situation, in fact.

 Historical examples of a slow decline are numerous, such as the British, Dutch and Portuguese empires.

-They didn’t collapse or go out with a bang, they’re still around, but they have become, and are becoming, increasingly irrelevant, a far cry from their former glory.
+They didn’t collapse or go out with a bang, they’re still around and doing their thing, but they have become increasingly irrelevant, a far cry from their former glory.

-While I predict that the US and Europe will collapse in a more sudden manner after many decades of deterioration, a continuous slow decline seems a likely outcome for Canada – provided it doesn’t go under when the US collapses, because it is so closely tied to it.
+While I think that the US and Europe could collapse in a more sudden manner after many decades of deterioration, a continuous slow decline seems a likely outcome for Canada – provided it doesn’t go under as well when the US collapses, because it is so closely tied to it.

 What can you do about it?